 - If they want to protect against a long-term care event, they can apply to purchase a long-term care rider on the policy as well.

 Strategy in action

 Nathan (age 50), Zach (age 45) and Alex (age 40) are brothers and own a business appraised at $6 million, with the value estimated to double over the next decade.
 To give themselves maximum flexibility and protection, and keep the business in the family, they decide to set up a Retirement Buy-Sell arrangement.
-Since their business is growing, the brothers decide to initially fund their buy-sell agreement based on a projected value of $9 million.

 Here’s what happens over the next 25 years…